H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 The registration and access structure described here is meant to tie certain kinds of actions to real people in a controlled way.
 It uses a two-step check for roles that can affect shared settings, keeps sensitive details out of general data flows, and ties roles and abilities to registration state.
 In practice, this means that anyone who wants to use higher-impact capabilities, including the original builder, does so under the same rules.
 At the same time, aggregated signals from registered sessions help the system learn how to serve people better, without treating their personal details as general-purpose data.

-## 5.6 36 Constitutional Principles Service
+## 5.7 37-constitutional-principles-service.md

-# 36. Constitutional Principles Service and Governance Layer
+# 37. Constitutional Principles Service and Governance Layer

 This chapter describes the service that exposes high-level principles and rules as a running component in the system.
 Rather than existing only as documentation, these principles are made available through an interface that other services can call when planning, evaluating, or constraining actions.